 Pros and cons of staying in albergues

-If you’re a seasoned backpacker and have experience staying at hostels, sleeping in dorm rooms with 10-20 other people, and using shared facilities, staying at albergues won’t be new for you.
-If you’ve never stayed in dormitories before it might be quite challenging to do it every day for a couple of weeks.
+If you’re a seasoned backpacker and have experience staying in hostels with shared facilities, staying in albergues won’t be new for you.
+If you’ve never stayed in dormitories before it might be a challenging experience.

 Pros

-The obvious advantage of albergues is the price, it’s the cheapest accommodation option on the Camino, especially public albergues that charge between 5 and 7 Euro per person which significantly reduces the cost of the Camino, especially on a long route.
+The obvious advantage of albergues is the price, it’s the cheapest accommodation option on the Camino.
+Most public albergues charge 10-12 Euros per person.

-Albergues are great places to meet people especially if you walk the Camino alone.
-You’ll always find someone to talk to, cook together, or go out with.
+Albergues are great places to meet people if you walk the Camino alone.
+You’ll always find someone to talk to, to cook with, or to go out.

-Staying at albergues is an important part of the Camino culture.
-Even if it’s not your cup of tea I’d suggest staying for a night or two at albergues just for the experience.
+Staying in albergues is an important part of the Camino culture.
+Even if it’s not your cup of tea I suggest staying for a night or two just for the experience.

 Cons

 The main con is the lack of privacy.
-You don’t get lonesome time in albergues, you share a room, a bathroom, and a kitchen with other pilgrims.
+You don’t get to be alone in albergues.
+You share a room, a bathroom, and a kitchen with other pilgrims.

 Another important problem is not getting decent sleep.
-The more people in the dormitory the more difficult it is to sleep; some pilgrims get up very early before 5 am and start packing, some snore quite loudly, etc. It’s almost guaranteed that at least every second night you’ll get a snorer in your dorm.
-Earplugs are a useful item to have.
-If it’s a really loud snorer I put on my earphones and switch on relaxing music, it usually helps me to fall asleep.
+The more people are around you the more difficult it is to sleep.
+Some pilgrims get up very early before 5 am and start packing, some snore quite loudly, etc. Earplugs are a useful item to have.

 Theft is another drawback of albergues.
 We personally have never had anything stolen in albergues but we’ve heard some stories of money, phones, and other valuables stolen from dormitories.
-My tip here is never to leave your valuables unattended in the dormitory, use a locker if provided.
+My tip is never leave your valuables unattended in the dormitory, use a locker or take them with.

 Staying in hotels on the Camino

 It’s possible to stay in a private room every night on the Camino.
 Most of the routes have plenty of hotels and guesthouses.
-It’s much more comfortable but will work out quite a bit more expensive than staying in dormitories.
-If you’re going to walk for a week or so the price difference won’t be that significant but if you’re planning to walk for about a month it’ll make a big difference.
+It’s much more comfortable but will work out a lot more expensive than staying in albergues.
+If you’re going to walk for a week or so the difference won’t be that significant but if you’re planning to walk for a month it’ll make a big difference.

 Prices of private rooms vary.
-On average you pay 30-35 Euro for a budget single room and 40-50 Euro for a double.
+On average you pay 40 Euros for a budget single room and 50-60 Euros for a double.
 It’s cheaper to stay in a private room if you’re two people as you can see the price difference between a single and a double room is not that big.

-If your budget allows I’d recommend staying in private every once in a while.
-We usually stay in a private room at least once a week sometimes more often if you can find a good deal.
-It’s really nice to have some privacy after sleeping in dormitories.
-Some private albergues have single and double rooms as well.
-Private rooms with shared facilities (shower, toilet) are cheaper than the ones with an attached bathroom.
+If your budget allows I suggest staying in a private room every once in a while.
+We usually stay in hotels at least once a week sometimes more often if we can find a well-priced place.
+Some private albergues have single and double rooms.
+Private rooms with shared facilities (shower, toilet) are cheaper than the ensuite ones.

 Camping on the Camino

-If you really love camping and rather sleep in your own tent at a campsite than in a dormitory then you’ll have to do some planning.
-On some routes, we did see quite a few campsites e.g. The Coastal Route of the Portuguese Camino.
+If you really love camping and rather sleep in your tent than in a dormitory then you’ll have to do some planning.
+On some routes, we did see quite a few campsites e.g. the Coastal Route of the Portuguese Camino.
 Some have barely any e.g. the Via de la Plata.
-Before you decide to pack a tent make sure that the chosen Camino has enough camping spots to make it worth carrying extra weight.
+Before you decide to pack a tent make sure that your route has enough camping spots.

 From our Camino experience, I can definitely say that walking early in the season reduces your chances of getting bedbugs in albergues.
-Many albergues close for winter, and before reopening in spring many do an annual cleaning which reduces your chances of getting bedbugs.
+Many albergues close for winter, and before reopening in spring they do an annual cleaning.

-Out of seven Caminos, I’ve walked I’ve had a bedbug problem only on the French Camino.
+Out of the eleven Camino de Santiago routes I’ve walked I had a bedbug problem only on the French Camino.
 I walked it in September after thousands of pilgrims had already walked it that year.
-I was terribly bitten in one private albergue (I provide the name in my Camino Frances stages post).
-A couple of times my friends had bedbugs in different albergues though all of them were private.
+I was terribly bitten in one private albergue for donation.
+That albergue was closed a couple of years ago.

 How to deal with bed bugs?

-Once you get to your bed, lift a sheet/a mattress quickly if there are many bed bugs you’ll be able to see them crawling.
-These guys are not very fast as many people think.
+Once you find your bed, lift a sheet/a mattress quickly.
+If there are many bed bugs you’ll be able to see them.
+These guys are not very fast like many people think.

 Don’t put your backpack on the bed.

 Always keep your backpack closed away from your bed.
-I put a rain cover over it for the night to make sure bed bugs won’t be able to get in.
+I put a rain cover over it for the night to make sure bed bugs won’t get in.

 Some people carry bed bug spray and spray it on their beds and sleeping bag.
 I, personally, have never used it therefore I can’t say if it really works or not.